HenryAWE/asbind20/doc/object_type.md

 Some tips for the factory of reference type:
 - For reference counted type, the reference counter should be set to `1` during initialization.
 - If your type involves GC, you need to notify the GC of a newly created object by `NotifyGarbageCollectorOfNewObject`, [as explained in AngelScript's official document](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_gc_object.html#doc_reg_gcref_2).
+The asbind20 also provides a policy called `policies::notify_gc` for (list) factory functions to automatically notify the GC after a new object created.

 ### Operators
 They are similar to binding operators for value type.